-If a criterion is not applicable to your business but the N/A tab isn’t available, please let us know by email (email@example.com) or leave a comment to your coach in the Remarks tab and we will assess the situation.
+If a criterion does not apply to your business but the N/A tab isn’t available, please let us know by email (email@example.com) or leave a comment to your coach in the Remarks tab and we will assess the situation.

 If your business cannot meet some advanced criteria, you can still obtain certification.
 Only 75% of advanced criteria are required to reach the Advanced Ecotourism level of ECO Certification.

-If you cannot meet a core criteria, we advise that you book a coaching session with our coach to discuss your situation.
+If you cannot meet a core criterion, we advise that you book a coaching session with our coach to discuss your situation.
 Send an email to firstname.lastname@example.org or give us a call on 07 3256 6777.

 It is normal that the auditor will identify some areas for improvement, as some elements of certification criteria have changed since your last audit, and there may have been changes within your business.

 If your auditor finds areas that are not meeting the requirements for your level of certification, they will highlight this with you during the audit and include a corrective action in your audit report.
 EA will then allocate a timeframe within which you will need to complete the corrective actions.
 EA will also provide any available resources that may assist you with addressing your corrective actions and certification coaches will be available to provide further advice and assistance where needed.

 This is different for each business and will depend on the following factors:

 If we took an example of a simple B&B applying for Nature Tourism with no staff, that has implemented a large number of sustainability initiatives and has a good business and marketing plan – they could complete an application within a couple of weeks.